soumyadipcsis/SamaTulyata4PLC/README.md

  # New version of equivalence checker
  The checker is written in Python.
 To run this code need to install Z3 solver.
 Its for FM 2024 eavluation.
- Some screenshot for one simple example is give.
+ Some screenshot for one simple example is given.